ClearDepth: Enhanced Stereo Perception of Transparent Objects for Robotic Manipulation: Conclusion and Future Work

 \subsubsection{Quantitative Analysis on KITTI Dataset}

-We fine-tune our pre-trained model using the KITTI 2015 training set across 5,000 steps, employing image crops sized at $320 \times 1000$.
-The learning rate is established at 0.00001, with the batch size held at 3.
-In terms of GRU updates, we perform 22 iterations during training, adjusting to 32 iterations for testing.
+We fine-tune our pre-trained model using the KITTI 2015 training set for comparison experiments with methods~\cite{lipson2021raft,guo2023openstereo}.
 Given that the labels and metrics of the KITTI dataset cannot fully reflect imaging quality~\cite{depth_anything_v2}, we conducted a qualitative analysis on the KITTI dataset.
 Fig.~\ref{fig:compare_kitti} demonstrates a competitive comparison focused on detail recovery, our method shows exceptional proficiency in reconstructing depth details of foreground objects, significantly outstripping alternative approaches by a substantial margin.